sylhare/Type-on-Strap/README.md

   utterances:              # Enable by filling below information.
 For more info, go to https://utteranc.es
     repo:                  # your public comments repository (e.g. owner/repo)
     issue-term:            # Issue term (e.g. "comment" consider issues with this word in the title as comments)
-    theme:                 # OPTIONAL: Take the `color_theme` by default, or set a custom one like github-dark-orange
+    theme:                 # Take the `color_theme` by default, or set a custom one like github-dark-orange
     label:                 # OPTIONAL: Adds an issue label in the issue
 ```
+Make sure that theme is filled or it won't work.
 ### Math typesetting with KateX

 When KateX is set in `_config.yml`: